-Neil was elected as Chair of the Education Select Committee in June 2015 in a ballot of MPs of all political parties.
+Neil was elected as Chair of the Education Select Committee in June 2015 in a ballot of MPs of all political parties and served until 2017.
 Select Committees were introduced in 1979 and have now become firmly established as powerful instruments for holding the government accountable and, increasingly, sources of ideas for change.
 Both of these activities will be pursued vigorously while Neil is chair of the Education Select Committee but a third activity – introducing new ways of operating – will also characterise its work.

 In its first year the Education Select Committee has already undertaken a number of substantive enquiries, including the role of Regional School Commissioners, Social Work Reform and the Mental health and well-being of looked after children.
 Another important part of the Committee's work is to hold Ministers and public officials to account for their decisions and regular hearings are held with the Secretary of State for Education and her Ministers, and the Chief Inspector of Schools amongst others.

 Following Government proposals to overturn the existing ban on new grammar schools and extend selective education, the Education Committee held an ‘evidence check’ hearing with the Department for Education, academics and policy experts in November.
 The Education Committee’s one-off session aims to review the existing evidence for selective education and it's findings will be published before the end of the year.

 One of the Committee's last inquires under Neil's chairmanship considered the impact of leaving the European Union ("Brexit") will have on Higher Education.
 There are fears that Britain’s withdrawal from the European Union will have a negative impact on higher education.
 Concerns range from being able to attract the brightest students from across Europe to making sure UK universities maintain their places among the world’s best.

 Other inquiries looked at the recruitment and retention of teachers and Multi Academy Trusts.